rmcanany/SolidEdgeHousekeeper/README.md

 On each file type's tab, select which tasks to perform.
 On the Home tab, select which files to process.
-You can select files by folder, subfolder, top-level assembly or list.
+You can select files by folder, subfolder, top-level assembly, top-level folder, list, or drag-and-drop.
 There can be any number of each, in any combination.
 You can refine the search using a property filter, a wildcard filter, or both.
 See **FILE SELECTION AND FILTERING** below for details.